RautishZ/Team_Track/README.md

 # Team Track

-Team Track is a full-stack online application designed to streamline staff management operations within an enterprise.
-Utilizing contemporary technologies like React JS, Spring Boot, and MySQL, the application delivers capabilities for both employees and administrators.
-Employees may manage their attendance, leaves, and team information, while administrators have options for controlling attendance, leaves, employee data, departments, and designations.
-The application enables safe authentication using JWT and strong data processing with Spring Data JPA and Hibernate.
-Team Track seeks to boost organizational productivity by giving a comprehensive and user-friendly interface for tracking employee-related activities.
+Team Track is a full-stack online application designed for streamlining employee management within an enterprise.
+It utilizes technologies such as React JS, Spring Boot, and MySQL.
+The application provides capabilities for both employees and administrators.
+Employees can manage their attendance, leaves, and team information, while administrators can control attendance, leaves, employee data, departments, and designations.
+Team Track ensures secure authentication using JWT and robust data processing with Spring Data JPA and Hibernate.
+It aims to enhance organizational productivity by offering a comprehensive and user-friendly interface for tracking employee-related activities.

 ## Getting Started